Geerodge/georgemc.co.uk/src/pages/about.md

 I will help you grow your business and take the guesswork out of your marketing.

-With over 10 years experience, I’ve helped hundreds of business owners and entrepreneurs with…
+With over 10 years experience, I've helped hundreds of businesses of all sizes with…

 - Full digital marketing strategy
 - Search engine optimisation (SEO)